chaseruskin/orbit/docs/src/reference/configuration.md

 ### The `target-dir` field

-Define the default output directory to create for the planning and building phases.
-This value can be overridden on the command-line when the `--target-dir` option is available.
-When this field is not defined, the default value for the build directory is "target".
+The `target-dir` key defines the default output directory to create for the planning and building phases.
+This value can be overridden on the command-line when the `--target-dir` option is specified.

 ``` toml
 [general]